1

 /// LABEL must also be specified unless the object also implements `ItemObjectEncodable`.

-/// * **`#[deftly(netdoc(sig_hash = "HASH_METHOD"))]**:
+/// * **`#[deftly(netdoc(sig_hash = HASH_METHOD))]**:

 /// TODO NETDOC ENCODE.
 Encoding of signed documents is not yet implemented.

-export ItemValueEncodable beta_deftly, for struct, expect items:
+export ItemValueEncodable beta_deftly, for struct, meta_quoted rigorous, expect items:

 ${concat "in item " $ttype ", in field " $fname}